PHCP logotype

 Understanding and Reversing “Sinkers” and Hoof Capsule Rotation

-Check out this free 2 part webinar recording on Pete’s website.
+Check out this free two-part webinar recording on Pete Ramey’s Hoof Rehab YouTube channel.

 The Glass Horse

-This interactive anatomy of the equine distal limb is designed to increase the users familiarity with anatomical structures and also to allow examination of all surfaces of bones, all regions of blood supply, and the relations of anatomical structures to the complete foot.
+This interactive anatomy of the equine distal limb is designed to increase the users familiarity with anatomical structures and allow examination of all surfaces of bones, all regions of blood supply, and the relations of anatomical structures to the hoof.

 Understanding The Horse’s Feet

-This updated and expanded edition of is packed with the knowledge about lameness the late Dr. Rooney has accumulated since he wrote the first edition in 1974.
-He explains the function and mechanics of the front and hind legs, and discusses what happens when things go wrong.
+This updated and expanded edition of The Lame Horse by James R. Rooney, DVM is packed with the knowledge about lameness.
+Dr. Rooney explains the function and mechanics of the front and hind legs, and discusses what happens when things go wrong.
 He covers fractures, injuries to tendons and ligaments, muscles, the nervous system and much more.